 Tom Murphy co-founded Crestview in 2004.
 He is a partner and member of the Investment Committee.
 Tom is co-head of the industrial strategy and focuses on investment origination and investor relations.

 Tom Murphy co-founded Crestview in 2004.
 He is a partner and a member of the Investment Committee.
 Tom is also co-head of Crestview's industrials strategy.
 He also leads Crestview’s relationships with many investors and industry leaders and focuses on transaction origination.
 Tom retired from Goldman Sachs in 2003 where he was the co-founder and head of the financial sponsors group.
 In addition to his investment banking activities, he worked with others to originate and/or manage several of Goldman Sachs’ direct private equity and mezzanine capital investments.
-Tom is currently a director of Accuride, ATC Drivetrain and JR Automation, and was previously a director of Key Safety Systems and Stackpole International.
-Tom has also served on a variety of other private and public companies and currently serves on the board of directors of Berkshire Hathaway Inc. and is a trustee of New York University, NYU Langone Health and The Inner-City Scholarship Fund and the NYU Langone Medical Center.
+Tom is currently a director of Accuride, ATC Drivetrain and JR Automation, and was previously a director of FBR & Co., Key Safety Systems, Stackpole International and Symbion, Inc. Tom has also served on a variety of other private and public companies and currently serves on the board of directors of Berkshire Hathaway Inc. and is a trustee of New York University, NYU Langone Health and The Inner-City Scholarship Fund and the NYU Langone Medical Center.
 Tom received an M.B.A. from Harvard Business School and an A.B. from Princeton University.
-While at Harvard, he co-founded the Mass Bay Brewing Company.
+While at Harvard, he co-founded the Massachusetts Bay Brewing Company.